JiriKursky/Custom_components/turnoffon/README.md

 You can stop calling turn_on/turn_off with condition explained below or with state = 'off' of parent entity.

-Each child has there attributes:
+Each child has these attributes:

 ![Attributes](https://github.com/JiriKursky/Custom_components/blob/master/library/turnoffon_attr.JPG)